-Post update: Due to the “complicated-ness/mess” of simplifying our lives, we are (unexpectedly) flying back to the U.S. to handle details relating to the sale of our house, aka “house shit.”
+Post update: Due to the complicated nature of attempting to simplify our lives, we are flying back to the U.S. to sell our house.
 Rather adult of us, right?
 Thankfully, our Rovinj immersion resumes later this month.

 April 2016 – Rovinj, Croatia